Guidelines regarding Commissions of the IUCr

 - undertake other activities as may be necessary to further the work of the Commission.

-To ensure their efficient operation, it is essential that the Commissions satisfy demands for continuity, rejuvenation and balanced representation
+To ensure their efficient operation, it is essential that the Commissions satisfy demands for continuity, rejuvenation and balanced representation of IUCr affiliates.

 - A Commission consists of a minimum of about seven members, representing areas of interest and activity and not as representatives of countries, including a Chair and a Secretary and other officers according to the specific requirements for each Commission.